English

 Definition

-The International Finance Corporation (IFC) is a key member of the World Bank Group, focused on advancing economic development through private sector investments in emerging and developing markets.
-Established in 1956, IFC plays a unique role in financing, advising and facilitating projects that foster sustainable economic growth while reducing poverty.
+The International Finance Corporation (IFC) is a pivotal member of the World Bank Group, dedicated to promoting economic development through private sector investment in emerging and developing markets.
+Established in 1956, the IFC plays a unique role by financing, advising and facilitating projects that aim to foster sustainable economic growth while alleviating poverty.
+As a key player in global development, the IFC is committed to enhancing the lives of people in low and middle-income countries through targeted investments and initiatives.

 Components of IFC